What is The Purpose of Bid Proposal Evaluation Criteria?

 The purpose of the government’s proposal evaluation criteria is to give the agency’s evaluation team a way to determine which company has submitted a response to a solicitation that best meets the Government’s stated needs.

-Your project proposal evaluation criteria also results in some analysis of whether the bid proves your ability to perform the contract successfully.
+Your contract evaluation criteria also results in some analysis of whether the bid proves your ability to perform the contract successfully.
 Since taxpayer dollars actually pay for federal contracts, procurement rules require the agency to conduct some level of meaningful bid evaluations under FAR 15 (most cases).
 See difference between FAR part 12 and FAR part 15.

 When the government solicits proposals from the public, the RFP process requires it to give you some level of notice as to how your bid will be evaluated.
 In turn, chances are that you have the information to write the best proposal by following the solicitation’s recommended proposal writing format.
 Since the Source Selection Evaluation Board’s decision is based on an Agency’s stated evaluation methods, the proposal evaluation criteria must clearly reflect the Government’s need and adequately inform bidders how the government intends to rate each proposal.